GeorgeWu1204/Embedded_System_Task2/Report.md

 ## Notes
 - adding joystick code to scankey task would increase single run time from 0.21ms to 0.37ms (mainly due to 'analogRead' in Joystick code), hence make a separate task for it
+- for decode task, the max exec time 0.1892 ms is obtained by only using 'R' messages.
+If only use 'P' messages, the time would be 0.1768 ms